Nightdavisao/N7EternalMobile/README.md

 ## Notes
 * The game is automatically saved when it loses its focus (when it's running in background or when you open the system's notification panel) and there's no option to disable the auto saving for now.
 * The sound won't pause if you leave the game open in background.
-* Connecting an headset/headphone while the game is open won't route the sound to the connected device but instead it will stop playing any sound.
+* Connecting a headset/headphone while the game is open won't route the sound to the connected device but instead it will stop playing any sound.
 Connect whatever you want to connect first and then open the game.
 This seems to be a problem with the engine itself.
 * Don't try to change the game's display resolution.
 ## TODO
 * GUI elements for instant skip and fast forwarding (almost done)